Healthy Homes Assessment Ōtāne

 • Is there adequate drainage and stopping of draughts?

-The repercussions of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can have a significant impact for landlords and property managers.
-For expert advice get in touch now and schedule your rental property house evaluation.
+The repercussions of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of the tenant solutions ruling can be significant for property owners and landlords.
+For professional guidance, contact us today and book your rental property house assessment.

 home assessments for rental properties